 The routing of your SMS messages can have a serious impact on your campaign.
 Sending messages via overseas connections can be unreliable with numerous delays, if received at all (trust us, we tried once.
 It sucks!).
 Sending via UK Tier-1 networks means your messages will be sent in the same way as your usual mobile SMS.

 Marketing campaigns are all about getting responses, that’s the first rule of the marketing club.
 As such, it astounds us how few providers offer any kind of response handling mechanism.
 You’ll probably want to receive replies at some stage — whether this is a call-to-action or to handle un-subscribes (for instance, to opt-out, reply 'stop').
 Look for the additional costs for receiving replies or setting up a number to do so.
-Some companies bundle this altogether to make it really easy — other companies will offer you the ability to piece it together yourself.
-There are plenty of options to suit your requirements.
+There are plenty of options to suit your requirements, make sure you find the best one to suit your campaign.

 This is all about personal preference.
 You should have the ability to try out the software beforehand with a handful of messages.
 You may like to integrate SMS into your website; be able to send the occasional SMS from within your email; schedule messages or even personalise each and every one.
 Whatever the requirements, it is worth making sure the software behind the system is easy to use and makes your message sending a success.